suihan74/HatenaLib/README.md

 # HatenaLib

 This is a .NET Standard 2.0 library to access Hatena API for C# (7.0 or later).
+It supports both APIs that require Basic authentication and APIs that require OAuth.

 This library contains AsyncOAuth (https://github.com/neuecc/AsyncOAuth).